JustAMan22/GrubberProject/README.md

 * As a logged in user, and owner of the restaurant.
 I am able to update information about my restaurant.
   * When I'm on the `/restaurants/:id` page:
-    * I can click "Edit" to make permanent changes to Restaurant I posted.
+    * I can click the "Edit Restaurant" Button to make permanent changes to the Restaurant I created.
     * I can click the "Add Menu Items" button to add new Menu Items to my restaurant.

 ### Deleting Restaurants

 * As a logged in user, and owner of the restaurant I can permanetley delete the restaurant.
   * When I'm on the `/restaurants/:id` page:
-    * I can click the "Delete" button to permanentely delete the restaurant.
+    * I can click the "Delete Restaurant" button to permanentely delete the restaurant.
-    * After deletin I am redirected to the view all restaurants page.
+    * After deleting I am redirected to the view all restaurants page.

 ## Reviews